-Miami - end of the line -culmination -the last port; I prefer finale, it has a slight sense of grandeur that befits crossing the Atlantic Ocean at an average speed of 21mph.
+Miami - end of the line, crossing the Atlantic Ocean at an average speed of 21mph.

-We arrive early morning and admire the billion dollar yatchs & watch the coastguard boats cruising up & down.
-In Europe, we tend to go for the walk off with our bags, self service style, but as our flights don't leave till late this afternoon we decide to spend the morning on the ship bag free - we are among the last group to leave.
+We arrive early morning and admire the billion dollar yachts & watch the coastguard and customs boats cruising up & down.
+In Europe, we tend to go for the walk off with our bags, self service style, but as our flight doesnt leave till late this afternoon we decide to spend the morning on the ship bag free - we are among the last group to leave.

-Safely bundled inside and with bottles of cold water we are on our way to the airport.
-The driver asks what time our flight is due (little does he or we know at this point) but on discovering it's in the evening he makes the suggestion we should dump our bags at the terminal and take a local cab to a seafood restaurant a mile from the airport.
+Safely bundled inside we are on our way to the airport.
+The driver makes the suggestion take a taxi to a local seafood restaurant a mile from the airport.

 A flight of local beers and glasses of Sauvignon, we tuck in to some lovely spiced shrimp and fish.
 Catch of the Day is a great find, full of locals and very tasty.
 We have ' Cuban' coffee to finish.
 Woo, now I'm awake!

 Reluctantly, we take a taxi back to the airport and check in.
-Having only ever flown with Thomas Cook once before on a long haul, I remember it being late and non existent for customer service.
-This time we didn't choose TC, the flights were included with the cruise.
-Well the planes here but needs a tyre replacing.
+Well the plane is here but needs a tyre replacing.
 It takes another 36 hours until that tyre is replaced - we spend the night and the following day in the nearby Sheraton.. and 2 days in Miami airport!
-What a fiasco TC.
-We will never willingly book you again.

 Good to be home anyway - we can finally start watching that Breaking Bad box set.